Toward a Unified Framework for Debugging Concept-based Models: A Unified Framework for Debugging CBMs

 \subsection{Step 3: Fixing how the concepts are defined}

-In this last step, consider a decision $(\vx, y)$ that depends on a \emph{low-quality} set of concepts $\vc$.
+Finally, consider a decision $(\vx, y)$ that depends on a \emph{low-quality} set of concepts $\vc$.
 In this case, the goal is to ensure that at least some of those concepts quickly become useful by supplying additional supervision.

 The order in which the various concepts should be aligned is left to the user.
 This is reasonable under the assumption that she is a domain expert and that those concepts that are worth fixing are easy to distinguish from those that are not.
 An alternative is to debug the concepts sequentially based on their overall impact on the model's behavior, for instance sorting them by decreasing relevance $|w_j^{(y)}(\vx)|$.
 More refined strategies will be considered in future work.